polycube-network/polycube/Documentation/components/k8s/pcn-kubernetes.rst

 Installation:
 -------------
-You may either choose either of the below options.
+You may choose either of the below options.

 1. Quick setup with ``vagrant`` (development environment)
 2. Using ``kubeadm`` on Bare-Metal or VMs (Single or HA cluster)